dgrisafe/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I study population-based, multiethnic cohorts of eye disease based in Los Angeles County.
-My recent interests include applied statistics, visual impairment, and vision-specific quality of life.
+I study the epidemiology of chronic diseases using population-based cohorts.
+In June of 2020 I began a postdoctoral fellowship in [Environmental Omics](https://scehsc.usc.edu/wp-content/uploads/2019/08/USC-EnvGen-T32-PostDoc-Announcement.pdf) to learn how environmental exposures interact with the genetics and biochemistry of non-alcoholic fatty liver disease.

-I am pursuing coursework in clinical trials to understand how scientific research is translated into medical solutions for patients.
+During graduate school I completed my dissertation on multiethnic cohorts of eye disease based in Los Angeles County.
+The primary aims included investigating how quality of life related to vision is impacted by visual impairment among the most populous racial/ethnic groups in the USA, as well as elucidating whether retinal pathophysioloy of primary open angle glaucoma is associated with traffic-related air pollution in African Americans.